About the Detroit Gye Nyame Graduate Chapter

 501(c)(3) Non-Profit Status

-The Detroit Graduate Chapter is an IRS-recognized 501(c)(3) non-profit organization dedicated to charitable, educational, and community development work.
+The Detroit Gye Nyame Graduate Chapter is an IRS-recognized 501(c)(3) non-profit organization dedicated to charitable, educational, and community development work.

 All contributions are tax-deductible to the extent permitted by law.
 We are committed to transparency, accountability, and responsible stewardship of all donations.